Althorix50/LocuSense_repo/home-assistant/matter/README.md

 > ℹ️ LoRaWAN / TTN integration is documented separately in the
 > [Home Assistant LoRaWAN guide](../lora/README.md).

-LocuSense supports **two mutually exclusive communication stacks** (Matter over Thread or LoRaWAN).
-Use this guide for the ESP32-C6 / Thread workflow and the [Home Assistant LoRaWAN guide](../lora/README.md) when you need the **Wio-E5 → TTN → MQTT → Node-RED** path.
-Both approaches share the same sensing platform, so you can migrate between them as your deployment evolves.

 ### Repository assets in this folder

 - `matter_dashboard.yaml` – full Lovelace dashboard referenced in section 5.